hakjoooh/CompilerProject2015/README.md

 # COSE312 Compiler Project 2015, Korea University

-The goal of this project is to build a front-end of a toy compiler.
+The goal of this project is to build a front-end and a middle-end of a toy compiler.
 The source language ("S") and target language ("T") are defined in lecture slides.

 This package includes the following files: